 Is the Divorce Industry in the East Coast a Corrupt, Toxic Waste Dump of Racketeering and Usurious Attorneys who charge exorbitant legal Fees?

 Litigants have been calling for reforms not only of child custody and support laws as well as alimony and equitable distribution, but also for changes with the divorce courts themselves.
-People seem to think that the very divorce courts are in collusion with the divorce industry (including divorce lawyers, divorce experts, judges and court appointed specialists and other players) to divest litigants of their wealth in divorce cases.
+People seem to think that the very divorce courts are in collusion with the divorce universe (including divorce lawyers, divorce experts, judges and court appointed specialists and other players) to divest litigants of their wealth in divorce cases.

 I was alarmed, to say the least.
 Moreover, as someone who works in the divorce industry, it troubles me to think this is how people see the industry.
 It’s a very troubling thing.
 Especially because I know there are so many good, conscientious and ethical people, including divorce lawyers, in the industry.
 A few bad apples have really spoiled it for everyone.

 Troublingly, a quick online search about the divorce industry yields headlines such as “the divorce industry is RACKETEERING” or “ugly truth of the divorce industry” or “the divorce regime is a totalitarian institution” and the last, “divorce industry is corrupt.”